History of AEK Athens F.C.: 1998–99 season

+Dragoslav Stepanović was appointed as manager.
+The most notable signings of the season were Vasilios Lakis, Akis Zikos and Dimitris Markos.
+Following the retirement of the club's long-time captain, Stelios Manolas, Georgios Koutoulas, Christos Kostis and Marcelo Veridiano also departed.
+In the UEFA Cup, AEK eliminated Ferencváros in the second qualifying round and in the first round they faced Vitesse and they were eliminated from the institution.

-Former player Takis Karagiozopoulos took over for a while and then Oleg Blokhin was hired.
+Stepanović started well, but his performances as manager were not convincing and he was sacked after the 7th matchday.
+Former player Takis Karagiozopoulos took over for a while and then Oleg Blokhin was appointed.
 At the same time the ex-president, Dimitris Melissanidis took over the management of the club.
 In January they were strengthened with the loans of Christopher Wreh and Alberto Méndez.

 In April, by the initiative of Melissanidis, a friendly match was organised against Partizan in Belgrade, during the height of the NATO bombing of Serbia.

-In the end of the season, AEK could not claim the championship and finished second.
+At the end of the season, AEK could not claim the championship and finished second.
 The league's top scorer was Demis Nikolaidis with 22 goals.